 The needs of the citizen science projects will be discussed: what are they aiming at, what the goals and expectations when sharing data with journalists.
 A common methodology will be defined for all projects on collecting, sharing and “interviewing” the data.
 A common methodology will be also defined to find and angle to the story and to craft it for the media, the journalists or for digital platforms.

-The 1st workshop of track 1 will be conducted on July 8th 2021 (Italy) and July 13th (Spain and Portugal).
+The 1st workshop of track 1 was conducted on July 8th 2021 (Italy) and July 13th (Spain and Portugal).